LCJGT Division Descriptions

 Tour Championship & Junior War of the Roses Eligibility:

 - Players from the Boys Gold, Boys Silver and Girls Gold divisions will be invited to participate in the tour championship.

 - Players from the Girls Silver, Boys Bronze, Boys Futures and Girls Futures divisions will not be eligible for the Tour Championship

 - If a player in the Boys Silver division, who is going into 8th grade or less, wins a Boys Silver event and elects to move up to the Boys Gold Division, he will automatically be invited to play in the tour championship in the Boys Gold Division regardless of his scores after moving to the Gold Division

 - Only players in the Boys Gold and Girls Gold Division at the end of the season will be eligible for the Junior War of the Roses Team.

 - The Boys Bronze division may not be conducted if we don't have enough participants.
-In that case, participants will have the option to play in either the Boys Silver division or the Coed Futures division.
+In that case, participants will have the option to play in either the Boys Silver division or the Boys Futures division.